Émile Debraux

 Paul Émile Debraux (30 August 1796 – 12 February 1831), commonly known simply as Émile Debraux, was a French writer, goguettier, poet and singer.
 He was born in Ancerville, Meuse and died 1831 in Paris.
+One of his better-known songs was Te souviens-tu?
+(1817) about two veterans of the Napoleonic Wars encountering each other in the street, composed during the Allied Occupation of France following the country's defeat.